theo-obadiah-teguh/MiniTest/README.md

 The script also uses `trap` so that the loop is exited any time there is an error.
 It prints the error message and terminates the process.
 This is especially helpful when we have a large number of lines from the `.in` files.

+There are some usage examples in the commented lines of the code.
+There are also extra instructions for compiling and switching between C and C++.
+Users are encouraged to read the documentation.

 ## Important Notes
 There are two scenarios that will harm the execution of `MiniTest`.
 The code will not execute properly if any of these are violated.
 - This script assumes that the number of `.in` and `.out` files are equal.